ORESoftware/r2g/docs/r2g-using-local-deps.md

 r2g run
 ```

-the above command will install `b` and `c` via NPM cache or registry

-however, if we do this:
+the above command will install `b` and `c` via NPM cache or registry. boring. however, if we do this:

 ```bash
 r2g run --full